My Experience With Goldfinches Before 2015

 Nearly every year since 2003, the first year I started feeding birds, I’ve had goldfinches in my back yard.
 Sure, there have been some years where they were heavier than others.
 I made a recording in May of 2011 where they were massing in the woods behind our property and the din was almost deafening.
 Have a listen.

 (The recording was made on my iPhone from at almost 100 feet away so you may have to turn it up a bit.
 Sorry.)

 Other than that year, the pattern was the same: they would become regular visitors during the winter, taper off a bit in the summer, disappear when plants got to seeding stages in late August and come back again for the fall/winter rush.
 This year that has not been the case at all.

-This year, due to some seed I purchased at Walmart which I believe had been stored improperly, I started out with very inconsistent results.
+This year, I bought some poorly stored thistle at Walmart.
+So, I started out with very inconsistent results.
 I kept finding them on my sunflower seed feeders and not so much on their thistle feeders.
 I knew the feeders were clean and the seed was recently purchased so I just wrote it up to an anomaly of sorts.

 Still Not Here To Stay